AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/adobe-campaign-managed-services.md

 >[!IMPORTANT]
 >
->Keep in mind the following guardrails when using the Adobe Campaign Managed Services connection:
+>Keep in mind the following guardrails when using the Adobe Campaign Managed Cloud Services connection:
 >
 >* A maximum of 50 segments can be [activated](#activate) for the destination,
 >* For each segment, you can add up to 20 fields to [map](#map) to Adobe Campaign,